b08202033/SAKURA/README.md

 ## Citation

-If you find SAKURA helpful for your research, please consider to cite our paper
+If you find SAKURA helpful for your research, please consider to cite our paper.

 ```bibtex
 @article{yang2025sakuramultihopreasoninglarge,